savagerunderscorelex/musicislife/logs.md

 I'm quitting now because i'm falling asleep and I've been coding for the last 6 hours.

 I just need to the vinyls and the record player stay on the same line.

+## 10/10

+8:44 AM I got the record player and the vinyls mostly set.
+It's not mobile responsive unfortunately.
+I added a heading for the now playing song when a user clicks on one of the record players.
+I'm going to try to add the artist card to figure out the ratios and where everything is going to appear on the page.